LaunchCodeEducation/skills-back-end-java/assignments/techjobs-oo/README.md

 String employerName = job.getEmployer().getValue();
 ```

-Additionally, the `toString()` method of these classes is set up to return the `value` field.
+Additionally, the `toString()` method of the `JobField` class (which these other classes inherit) is set up to return the `value` field.
 Thus, using one of these objects in a template, or in another string context like `System.out.println`, will print the `value`.

 ```java
 // prints the name of the employer